axemonkey/blog.clivemurray.com/src/posts/2025/clives-album-of-the-year-2024.md

 See?

 I was never into rap-rock, or nu-metal, or any of that stuff back then, but what did I know?
 I was in my 20s.
-What I can tell you right here, right now, at this moment in time, without a shadow of a doubt... is that **From Zero** is an absolute belter of an album from start to nuts.
+What I can tell you right here, right now, at this moment in time, without a shadow of a doubt... is that **From Zero** is an absolute cracker of an album from start to nuts.

 **Top tracks:** "[Two Faced](https://www.youtube.com/watch?v=kivUsDGWojU&pp=ygUVbGlua2luIHBhcmsgdHdvIGZhY2Vk)", "[Over Each Other](https://www.youtube.com/watch?v=fSHoePrnmMw)", "[Heavy Is the Crown](https://www.youtube.com/watch?v=ZAt8oxY0GQo)"